SOS Children's Village Viet Tri

-Young adults can attend our youth programme, which supports them while they attend further education or start a vocational training course.
-The SOS vocational training centre has classrooms and workshops where trainees can learn different crafts.
+The SOS Youth Programme gives professional support to young adults while they attend further education or start a vocational training course.
+The young people are encouraged to develop realistic perspectives for their future, learn to shoulder responsibilities and increasingly make their own decisions.
+The SOS Vocational Training Centre has classrooms and workshops where trainees can learn different crafts.